My First (Self-Published) Project is Now Available!

 I am very thankful for what I have learned about the power of mindful breathing from the teachings of Thich Nhat Hahn.
 A few years ago, I became intrigued by the Buddhist notion of the “bodhisattva.”
 A bodhisattva is more than an enlightened person.
 In the words of Thich Nhat Hahn, a bodhisattva is someone who “will allow another person to empty their heart,” even when that person has wrong perceptions or hurtful things to say.
 A couple of years ago, I began to incorporate the way of the bodhisattva in to my day-to-day interactions.
 When presented with the opportunity to listen, I allow the people that I love who intentionally make wrong or false things to empty their hearts, to an extent.

 Everyone is not willing to aspire to be like a bodhisattva.
 Some could care less about listening to the pain and anger of their loved ones, but the more that I listened to Thich Nhat Hahn, the more I wanted to embrace bodhisattva practices.
 I wanted to listen to people that I cared about, even if what they said lacked validity or even truth, so that I could understand them.
-It was difficult at first, but learning to listening to others with wrong perceptions – for the sole purpose of gaining understanding them – without trying to correct them nor taking responsibility for their thoughts – is in my opinion, an exercise in the power of love, which is the subject of my 2019 e-publication Rebuilding Black Communities, With Love.
+It was difficult at first, but learning to listening to others who express wrong or even angry perceptions – for the purpose of gaining an understanding – without trying to correct them nor taking responsibility for their thoughts – is an exercise in the power of love, which is the subject of my 2019 e-publication Rebuilding Black Communities, With Love.

-As I continue to experience hate and rejection from others, I would rather be like the bodhisattva than anyone else, such as an enemy or opponent.
-To some degree, I am even willing to listen to the pain of my loved ones even though they may refuse to listen to me, because sometimes it is not about educating others or being in competition with them.
-Although I am an educator at heart, it is not always about education or agreemy, rather there are times when assuring others that they have been heard is all that matters.
+As I continue to experience hate and rejection, I would rather be like the bodhisattva than anyone else.
+To some degree, I am even willing to listen to the pain of my loved ones, although they may refuse to listen to me, because sometimes it is just about being present, not about creating a teachable moment.
+Although I am an educator at heart, it is not always about education or agreement, rather there are times when assuring others that they have been heard is all that matters.

-There are other aspects of my cultural heritage that have enabled me to understand myself, even in the face of abuse or hate.
+There are many aspects of my cultural heritage that have enabled me to understand myself, even in the face of abuse or hate.
 In 2012, I published an essay in a peer-reviewed journal about the dialectical relationship between womanism and feminism in the planning profession, as I see it.
 In that article, I reference Alice Walker who asserted with her 2001 book, The Way Forward is with a Broken-Heart.
 As a woman who proudly identifies as black, I know first-hand how black people have experienced personal, social, and spatial heartache in a world that does not respect or value us.
-For example, there are numerous black women and men writers and artists, such as Alice Walker, who have lived with the pain of alienation caused by wrong perceptions of who they are and what they stand for.
-In many instances, they have moved quietly through the heartache with mindful breathing and living, and sometimes without saying a mumbling word.
+For instance, there are numerous black women writers and artists, such as Bernice Johnson Reagon and Toni Morrison, who lived with the pain of alienation caused by wrong perceptions of who they were and what they stood for.
+Yet, they moved through the heartache with mindful breathing and living, and sometimes without saying a mumbling word.

-When it is appropriate, and when my person is not in danger, I want to employ the power of this type of self-lovingkindness.
+When it is appropriate, and when my person is not in danger, I endeavor to employ the power of this type of self-lovingkindness.
 Breathing deeply and focusing on my inner peace or serenity is one way of tapping into the power of who I am.
-It is certainly what I do when I go for a daily two-mile walk or bike ride, which brings me back to the truth of who I am; it does not make me think of a god or a higher power, it is an act that situates me at the center of my being and it makes me get in touch with all that has made me who I am.
+It is certainly what I do when I go for a daily two-mile walk or bike ride, which brings me back to the truth of who I am; these quiet moments do not make me think of a god or a higher power; they are acts that situate me at the center of my being, and they cause me to get in touch with all that has made me who I am.

-There are times when I speak up and stand up for myself or others, but sometimes it is best to be like Bachi and Granddad and move in simplicity and silence using only my breath to remind myself of who I am.
+Surely, there are times when I speak up and stand up for myself or others, but sometimes, I remind myself, that it is best to be like Bachi and Granddad and move in simplicity and silence using only my breath to remind myself of who I am.
 It may look like I am not doing much by breathing, but it is a powerful act of self-love if I am able to be wholly in the moment and totally aware of what is happening within – in the present moment.
+This gives me strength.
 Of course, there are times that my choice to breathe instead of responding with words may also be my way of letting others know that I have had enough.
-Choosing to act in this way – with mindful breathing and self-care – is one of the powerful ways that I have seen responsible adults and elders in my life manage painful moments and realities; it is a practice that is inextricably tied my cultural heritage .
+Choosing to act in this way – with mindful breathing and self-care – is one of the powerful ways that I have seen responsible adults and elders in my life manage painful moments and realities; breathing deeply is a practice that is inextricably tied my cultural heritage, or growing up as a black girl in what seemed like white America.
+Thankfully, I do not believe that this land belongs to any one group of any one group of people.
+In the words of Dr. Paul Ortiz, “the United States is a nation of ethnicities.”

 If you have not done so already, I hope that you use this new year to come to a better understanding of who you are and where you came from.
 You can do this by looking at the way you value yourself and by the way that you treat others, everyday.
 If you were taught by the people who raised you to truly value and respect yourself and others, that will help you to answer the question who do you think you are?
 On the other hand, if you were taught to devalue yourself and others, that is probably who you will be, everyday, unless you do something – yourself – to change that, because who you think you are has an awful lot to do with where you come from, how you grew up, and of all the people and places that made you who you are today.